 Nasal epithelium gene expression

 RNA was isolated from nasal epithelial brush specimens obtained from our study participants.
-RNA sequencing (RNA-seq) was conducted using the Illumina HiSeq platform at the Genomics Core at the University of Colorado.
+Samples were sequenced at the Genomics Core at the University of Colorado.
 To minimize potential batch effects, all samples were submitted together for RNA-seq.
 We examined the quality of the sequencing reads (FastQC[18]) and removed adaptors and low quality base calls (Cutadapt [19]).
 Sequences were aligned to the human genome (GENCODE GRCh38) [20] and read counts overlapping each gene were reported using STAR [21].
 We performed quality control at the sample and gene-level, removing genes detected with 0 reads in 75% of samples or with a range of reads 100.

 DNA methylation

 DNA was isolated and purified from participants nasal samples using the Maxwell® 16 Integrated System (Promega Corp, Madison, WI) [22].
 We assessed genome-wide DNA methylation using the Illumina Infinium Human Methylation 850K beadchip profiling microarray (Illumina Inc, San Diego, CA).
-Samples were analyzed at the Genomics Core at the University of Colorado and were processed under standardized conditions and processed in the same batch.
+Samples were analyzed at the Genomics Core at the University of Colorado and were processed under standardized conditions and in the same batch.
 Illumina results were represented as average β values (methylated probe intensity over sum of methylated and unmethylated probe intensities).
 M-values were calculated as the log2 ratio of the intensities of methylated probe versus unmethylated probe and used in subsequent analysis.

 Covariates

-For adjusted analyses, we include the following the covariates into the models, as these have been identified as potential confounders in the literature: 1) Recruiting center (Pueblo, Denver/Commerce City, Aurora), which encompasses a broader geographic region where the participant lives, 2) Age, 3) Sex :we used methylation data to identify and confirm the biological sex of all individuals.
+For adjusted analyses, we include the following the covariates into the models, as these have been identified as potential confounders in the literature: 1) Recruiting center (Pueblo, Denver/Commerce City, Aurora), which encompasses a broader geographic region where the participant lives, 2) Age, 3) Sex we used methylation data to identify and confirm the biological sex of all individuals (minfi 1.44.0).

 Statistical Analysis